-We recently completed a cross-country trip from Washington, D.C. to Seattle in a Torc self-driving car.
-Along the way, one of the most frequent comments we heard from weary travelers was, “I can’t wait until I can take a nap while my car does the driving.”
+In 2017, we completed a cross-country trip from Washington, D.C. to Seattle in a Torc self-driving car.
+Along the way, one of the most frequent comments we heard from weary travelers around us was, “I can’t wait until I can take a nap while my car does the driving.”

-Many companies are working toward that day when people can completely disconnect from the driving process, but they disagree about how to make it happen safely.
+Many self-driving car companies are working toward that day when people can completely disconnect from the driving process, but they disagree about how to make it happen safely.
 Some companies are taking a step-by-step approach, gradually implementing autonomous features like adaptive cruise control and object avoidance.
-Others argue that any self-driving car operating on public roads shouldn’t rely on human intervention at all.
+Others argue that any driverless vehicle operating on public roads shouldn’t rely on human intervention at all.
+Many question if self-driving cars are the future at all.

 The SAE Levels of Driving Automation classify vehicle autonomy from 0 (completely manual) to 5 (fully autonomous).
 A car capable of Level 3 autonomy would be able to drive itself most of the time but would require a person to take over in road or traffic situations that the car couldn’t handle.
 This would mean that you, the driver, would need to pay enough attention during travel to quickly take control if/when things go wrong.